 An overarching goal in the single GME accreditation system is to maximize access to GME opportunities and options for all osteopathic medical students and graduates.
 It will allow osteopathic medical students to apply for programs in specialties of their choice, as well as increase recognition of osteopathic medicine and bring our unique health care to a wider audience.

 The AOA and ACGME are acutely aware that moving to a single GME accreditation program creates uncertainty for DO and MD students and residents who will be training during the transition.
 Both organizations agree that protecting students and residents is paramount.

 The AOA is committed to helping all students and trainees navigate the evolving system.
 Please contact the AOA at singleGME@osteopathic.org for assistance.
-In addition, AACOM has published a comprehensive list of Student FAQs that provide additional information.
+View our list of frequently asked questions for more information on the transition.

 Protecting Students & Trainees

 New standards help ensure residents will complete their training in an accredited training program.
 AOA-accredited programs that have not entered into the ACGME accreditation process cannot accept a resident if the resident’s expected training completion date is after the AOA ceases its accreditation functions on June 30, 2020.

 The AOA also has taken steps to protect residents in AOA programs that may have trouble achieving ACGME accreditation.
 Programs that have continued pre-accreditation status for two full years and have trainees that cannot complete their training by June 30, 2020, must work with their OPTI and sponsoring institution to develop and submit a plan for the potential transfer all trainees to an ACGME-accredited program.

 Update on the Match

 AOA-accredited programs will not be able to participate in the National Residency Match Program (NRMP) match until they have received Initial Accreditation from the ACGME.
 Programs with pre-accreditation status are still approved by the AOA, and prospective residents still have to go through the NMS match.